What it is and how to stop it

 First, don’t procrastinate on this blog post.
 Finishing this blog post and putting it into action will help you immediately.

-Instead, if you’re in a deep rut, start slowly, give yourself a week to get back on track.
+Instead, if you’re in a deep rut, start slowly and give yourself a week to get back on track.
 What matters in the next few days is getting small wins - working 10 minutes on something, not avoiding someone, creating the first slide out of 20.
-These little victories matter, keep building on them.
+These little victories matter, so keep building on them.

-Third, you don’t have to be perfect anyways.
-The goal is to transform yourself from procrastinator to producer.
+Third, recognize that you don’t have to be perfect.
+The goal is to transform yourself from a procrastinator to a producer.
 You just have to get to so-called bearable procrastination.
-That means that you sometimes procrastinate, but it has no severe consequences in your life.
+That means that you procrastinate sometimes, but it has no severe consequences in your life.